 - You know those big scholarship books that come out every year?
 I love those books.
 Yeah, it's a little old-fashioned but they're organized by your ethnicity, your interests, your hobbies, where you live.
 Those books are wonderful.

 What should students think about in terms of social media?

 I think you can make social media what you want to make of it.
 It can absolutely be a help, but for those kids from Harvard who got their acceptances rescinded, it definitely was a hindrance.
-Social media is a hot topic—especially in the college and the scholarship industry.
-Kids can use it to their advantage: Have a Pinterest board of the colleges you want to go to.
+Social media is a hot topic — especially in the college and scholarship industries.
+Kids can use it to their advantage: Have a Pinterest board for the colleges you want to go to.
 So anybody who is considering you can see all you're doing, all you're interested in.
 Have a board for your volunteering.
 Put the pictures up.
 Have a website that's got all the things you're doing and excited about.